 You likely don't need lotions or creams during baby's first month.
 When you do begin using skin care products, be sure to use only baby products.
 Baby skin is sensitive.
 Products formulated for adults may have dyes, fragrances, and cleansers that are too harsh for infant skin.
 In general, avoid using baby powders -- talc may cause lung problems, while cornstarch may aggravate a yeast diaper rash.

 Immature blood vessels may cause small red patches called "stork bites" or "angel kisses."
 They can be on the face or back of the neck.
 Crying may make them brighter but they usually disappear within a year.
 Birth can cause other small scratches or blood spots on your newborn that should heal in a couple of weeks.
 Other types of birthmarks may stay around longer or never go away.
 If you're concerned, talk to your pediatrician.

 Until baby's cord falls off, avoid getting it wet.
 If it gets dirty, clean with a baby wipe or rubbing alcohol.
 Instead of full baths, try sponge baths.
 Gather a basin of warm water and clean washcloth so you can keep one hand on the baby at all times.
 Lay a soft towel on a clear, stable surface for baby to lie on.
-Keep him warm by leaving him wrapped in a towel, only uncovering the part of baby you're washing.
+Keep them warm by leaving them wrapped in a towel, only uncovering the part of baby you're washing.
 When the cord does fall off, there may be slight oozing of blood.
 Don't worry about this -- just keep the area clean with soap and water.
 Talk to your doctor if you see pus or redness of the skin around the stump area or if you notice a bad odor.